How to Demo Skis

 Take each ski out and test it on the same run, preferably one where you can get a little bit of every terrain—groomed, bumps, trees, soft snow.
 Ski only one run on it.
 (You’ll get the most important information about its personality during the first few turns, before your body and brain adjust to it.)
 Make short and long turns, carve it hard and then back off and skid it around.

-Here are some questions to ask yourself as you ski: Is it light and lively?
+While you are skiing, ask yourself these questions: Is it light and lively?
 Damp and stable?
 Does it make you feel more confident?
 Does it take over and refuse to do your bidding, or does it let you do the driving?
 Is it demanding or forgiving?
 Does it hold an edge or chatter at speed?
 Most importantly, is it fun?

 Be open to trying different sizes of the same ski—the 156 cm length might feel squirrely, but the 163 may be bomber.
 Also, try hard to be brand-agnostic.
-Just because you loved your old Dynastars doesn’t mean you won’t love the new Heads.
-The most important thing is to determine why you liked previous models, and to communicate that effectively to the rep or the shop so they can steer you in the right direction.
+Just because you loved your old Dynastars doesn’t mean you won’t love a different brand.
+The most important thing is to determine why you liked previous models, and to communicate that effectively to the rep/shop/your ski designer so they can steer you in the right direction.

 In this case, you’ll be skiing on the same ski for the entire day.
 Again, the information you get on your first run will be the most important, as you adjust and figure out how to ski pretty much anything as time goes on.